UniversalDependencies/docs/_pal/pos/ADV.md

 - _=iz_ "also, even, and"

 ### Border cases
-Adjectives can be used as adverbs without morphological derivation.
+Adjectives can be used as [adverbs](ADV) without morphological derivation.
 Adverbs can appear like postpositions if following a prepositional phrase.
-Interrogatives habe been annotated as pronouns (see [PRON]()).
+Interrogatives habe been annotated as [pronouns](PRON).

 <!-- Interlanguage links updated Út 30. června 2026, 10:58:34 CEST -->